5 Top Reasons You Should See a Vegan Nutritionist

 Finding a vegan nutritionist can be as simple as a google search.

-You can google “vegan Registered Dietitian Nutritionist in ____ (fill in the blank your area).
+You could google “vegan Registered Dietitian Nutritionist in ____ (fill in the blank your area).
 I’d highly recommended looking for the RD or RDN credentials, and reaching out first to see if they can work with you.

 Vegan Pregnancy Nutritionist: Maya Bach, MPH RDN